Rhett Titus

+He began his training in the ROH Wrestling Academy, where he won the ROH Top of the Class Trophy.
+He would work for ROH from 2006 until 2022.
+He began under the character of Addicted to Love, but later he created the team All Night Express with Kenny King, winning the ROH World Tag Team Championship.
+The team disbanded when King left ROH and worked as singles wrestler, sometimes as The Romantic Touch masked character.
+He won the ROH Tag Team Championship one more time with Tracy Williams and the ROH World Television Championship, until he left ROH after the promotion was bought by Tony Khan.

+Early life

 Raised in Lacey Township, New Jersey, Titus played prep football at Lacey Township High School, graduating in 2005.

-A student of the ROH Wrestling Academy, Titus had worked for various independent promotions early in his career before settling in at ROH.

 Professional wrestling career

 Training

-Titus began training at the ROH Wrestling Academy with Austin Aries at the age of 17, and was later trained by Bryan Danielson at the Academy.
+Titus began training at the ROH Wrestling Academy with Austin Aries at the age of 17, and was later trained by Bryan Danielson at the academy.
 He was one of only two people in his class, the other being Mitch Franklin.
 Titus later said that he "hated training with Bryan" at the time, but was grateful for it later as it made him "a more dedicated wrestler".

 Full Impact Pro (2006–2010)

 Titus debuted for Full Impact Pro (FIP) in November 2006.
 In his first match on November 10 at All or Nothing, Titus and Alex Payne lost a tag team match to the YRR (Steve Madison and Chasyn Rance).
 His second match, the following day at Evening the Odds 2006, saw him and Payne win a tag team match against The Heartbreak Express by disqualification.
 In his next appearances, in late 2008, Titus began a feud with Grizzly Redwood, which culminated in a six-man tag team match between the team of Redwood and the Loggers, and Titus and The Heartbreak Assassins at Unstoppable 2008.

-Titus won the FIP Florida Heritage Championship on March 28, 2009 by defeating Chris Jones.
+Titus won the FIP Florida Heritage Championship on March 28, 2009, by defeating Chris Jones.
 He successfully defended the championship against Jones on May 2, and Brad Attitude on August 1 at Heatstroke '09.
 He lost the championship to Attitude on October 3 at Fallout 2009, after holding the championship for just over six months.
 Titus' last appearance in FIP was at Southern Stampede on April 17, 2010, when he competed in a battle royal, before defeating Bruce Santee in a singles match later that night.